fluid-project/infusion-icons/README.md

 #### On a Local Machine ####

-Infusion-Icons comes with a grunt task for compiling all of the SVGs into an icon font.
+Infusion-Icons comes with a `grunt` task for compiling all of the SVGs into an icon font.

-The following dependencies are required to be installed first.
+The following dependencies must be installed first:

 * Node.js
 * Grunt
 * ttfautohint
 * fontforge

-After all of the above dependencies are installed, run `npm install` to install the remaining node based dependencies.
+After installing the above dependencies, run `npm install` to install the remaining node based dependencies.

 ```bash
 npm install